Roasted Butternut Squash and Brussels Sprouts Salad

 Make the Bacon

-Pan fry four slices of thick cut bacon in a pan.
-Once its cooked to your liking, remove it from the pan and chop it into smaller pieces.
+Pan fry the thick cut bacon in a pan.
+Once it’s cooked to your liking, remove it from the pan and chop it into smaller pieces.
 Set it aside.

 Make the Dressing

-Combine extra virgin olive oil, maple syrup, apple cider vinegar, Dijon mustard, salt, and black pepper.
+Combine extra virgin olive oil, maple syrup, apple cider vinegar, Dijon mustard, kosher salt, and cracked black pepper.
 Whisk well.

 Assemble

 Once the vegetables and pecans are ready, remove them from the oven and add them to a mixing bowl.
-Add the dried cranberries and dressing.
+Add the dried cranberries (or Craisins) and as much or as little dressing as you desire.
 Gently toss everything together.
 Top with crispy bacon pieces and serve warm.

-Looking for more recipes?
-Try my Oven Roasted Brussel Sprouts with Green Apple and Balsamic Glaze.
+- Oven Roasted Brussel Sprouts with Green Apple and Balsamic Glaze

 Ingredients